conduktor/conduktor-docs/docs/gateway/configuration/client-authentication.md

 Note that you don't set an authentication mechanism on the client to Gateway side of the proxy, i.e. `GATEWAY_SASL_MECHANISM` **does not exist and is never configured by the user**.

-Instead, Gateway will try authenticate the client as it presents itself.
-For example, if a client is using `OAUTHBEARER`, Gateway will use the OAuth configuration to try authenticate it.
+Instead, Gateway will try to authenticate the client as it presents itself.
+For example, if a client is using `OAUTHBEARER`, Gateway will use the OAuth configuration to try to authenticate it.
-If a client arrives using `PLAIN` then Gateway will try use either the SSL configuration or validate the token itself, depending on the security protocol.
+If a client arrives using `PLAIN` then Gateway will try to use either the SSL configuration or validate the token itself, depending on the security protocol.

-In addition to all the security protocols that [Apache Kafka supports](https://kafka.apache.org/documentation/#listener_configuration), Gateway adds two new protocols:`DELEGATED_SASL_PLAINTEXT` and `DELEGATED_SASL_SSL` for delegating to Kafka.
+⚠️In addition to all the security protocols that [Apache Kafka supports](https://kafka.apache.org/documentation/#listener_configuration), Gateway adds two new protocols:`DELEGATED_SASL_PLAINTEXT` and `DELEGATED_SASL_SSL` for delegating to Kafka.⚠️

+> ⚠️ As of [Gateway 3.10.0](/changelog/Gateway-3.10.0), the `DELEGATED_XXX` security protocols have been deprecated in favour of additional environment variable `GATEWAY_SECURITY_MODE`.
+>
+> These values remain supported for backward compatibility but are no longer recommended for new configurations.
+>
+> 👉 We strongly recommend reviewing the [Migration Guide to Security Mode](../how-to/migration-guide-to-security-mode.md) before proceeding.

 ### PLAINTEXT